Harshit1926/Python_projects/Face Recognizer/face_recognizer_ReadMe.md

 6. Saves trained model (`mobilenet_face.pth`) for reuse
 7. Current best training accuracy: **77.14%**
 8. Project is **still in progress** and will be updated to achieve better results
+9. Includes **sample files from the LFW dataset** for training reference (recommended to use your own dataset for best results)

 ---